tcfabritius/hardware-project/README.md

 <kbd>git clone --recurse-submodules https://github.com/tcfabritius/hardware-project.git</kbd>

-Go to the pico-test directory and run:
+Go to the hardware-project directory and run:

 - <kbd>.\install.cmd</kbd> if you use Windows PowerShell or cmd